 Coca Cola is world’s leading soft drink maker and operates in more than 200 countries around the world.
 It sells a variety of sparkling and still beverages.
 It generates 60% of its revenue and about 80% of its operating profit from outside the United States.
 It has strong brand recognition across the globe.
 According to business insider, approximately 94% of the world population is aware of the red & white logo of Coca Cola.

-Segmentation helps the brand to define the appropriate products for specific customer group; Coca Cola doesn’t target a specific segment but adapts its marketing strategy by developing new products.
-Similarly it uses mix of undifferentiated & niche targeting strategies in order to drive sales in the competitive market.
-Its product Cola is popular worldwide & is liked by people of all age group while the diet coke targets niche segment for people who are more health conscious.
-Coca Cola uses competitive positioning strategy to be way ahead of its competitors in the Non-alcoholic beverages market.
+Similarly it uses mix of undifferentiated & mass marketing strategies as well as niche marketing for certain products in order to drive sales in the competitive market.
+Its Cola is popular worldwide & is liked by people of all age group while the diet coke targets niche segment for people who are more health conscious.

 - To refresh the world.